lancereinsmith/covid_dashboard/README.md

 $ cd covid_dashboard
 ```
 Replace the `covid_dashboard.py` script with yours.
-(You must rename your file to 'covid_dashboard.py')
+(You must rename your file to 'covid_dashboard.py' or edit the `Procfile` with the name of your script.)

 Next, login to Heroku with your credentials if you have not already done so.